Programming is like poetry

 Being able to tell a story well is an essential part of quality teaching and business.

 During your stay in Brno, as a student, you managed to teach both algorithms at Masaryk University and animation and film at the Brno School of Art and Design.
-How did you get to teaching at such a young age?
+How did you get to teaching at such young age?

-As I said, in both cases I enjoyed it, but the question is whether I actually taught them (laughs).
+As I said, in both cases I enjoyed it, but the question is whether I actually taught them something (laughs).

 You are an IT specialist who writes poems, which is an oxymoron for a lot of people.
 How did you get to writing poetry?

 I have written short stories and poems since my childhood.
 Over time, I began to experiment with different forms from essays to haiku.
 Creating is a good relax for me, where I can break away from my work.
 Moreover, being able to tell a story well is also an essential part of quality teaching and business.
-Now I mainly create poetry, mainly because of spontaneity in her creation.
+Now I mostly create poetry, mainly because of its spontaneity in creation.

 Are there any connections between writing poetry and programming?